 |Many millions (infinity)||lizard with three strokes|

-The corresponding symbol is simply repeated to represent a number from 2 to 9, several tens, several hundreds and so on.
+The corresponding symbol is repeated to represent a number from 2 to 9, several tens, several hundred, etc.

-1/2 was represented by special symbol, the other unit fraction denominators were scribed under the mouth symbol.
+A special symbol represented 1/2, and the other unit fraction denominators were scribed under the mouth symbol.